Kitware/paraviewweb/documentation/content/docs/guides/python_launcher.md

 ## Introduction

 When deploying ParaViewWeb for multiple users, you will need a launcher module that will start a new visualization process for each user that requests one.
-This task could be achieved by the Jetty launcher (see the [Jetty Launcher](/paraviewweb/docs/guides/jetty_session_manager.html) guide for details).
-However, we wanted to provide a simple answer that did not require the use of an external component that is not already available within the ParaView binaries.
-Hence, we built a Python based process launcher that follows the ParaViewWeb RESTful API for launching a new visualization process (see the [Launcher RESTful API](/paraviewweb/docs/guides/launcher_api.html) guide for details about the API itself.
+This task can be achieved by our Python based launcher described below.

 Because the Python launcher is included in ParaViewWeb and requires no extra software to get up and running, it is the recommended approach to launching ParaViewWeb visualization sessions.
 This document covers how to configure the Python launcher for use with a front end, including specific details on getting it working with Apache.